Featherston Masterplan

 Master-planning informs infrastructure planning which also then informs the Long Term Plan and Annual Plans.

-There are a number of stakeholders, groups and agencies involved in developing this master plan, which include but are not limited to:
+A number of stakeholders, groups and agencies were involved in developing the Featherston master plan, which included but was not limited to:

 We released two Concept Options in our Foundation Discussion Document in July.
 Feedback from this initial consultation indicated a strong preference for Concept Option One, the key thrust of which is to densify around the current train station and town centre.